Prozi/sync/README.md

 ## 1. What is `@jacekpietal/sync`?

-- a boilerplate library / repository.
+- a boilerplate library / repository
-- simplifier for creating multiplayer games in javascript + node.
+- simplifier for creating multiplayer games in javascript + node
-- bouncer.js extended class,
+- bouncer.js extended class
 - an express-like lib with router
 - a lib with static files served from a folder (config.folder)
-- files served statically are lazily cached out of the box.
+- files served statically are lazily cached out of the box
-- observable mouse events broadcaster from front to backend on uwebsockets,
+- observable mouse events broadcaster from front to backend on uwebsockets
-- a library with microwebsockets integration,
+- a library with microwebsockets integration
-- a lib with a working demo.
+- a lib with a working demo
-- a lib with working tests written in jest.
+- a lib with working tests written in jest

 ## 2. Usage